chen15861132927/QF4CPlus/README.md

 The source code in this directory is the C++ Qt port of Miro Samek's Quantum Framework including his excellent implementation of a hierarchical state machine.

+and better than QP is OOP C++ show the construction and easy to understand.

 And I just do for Industrial automation computer program to easy to control hardware, make it esay to develop different machine sequence Action.

 development environment